nrcstat/nrcstat-razzle/README.md

 # Usage Notes

 - Start server by running `yarn start`.
 This launches razzle, which in turn manages two webpack processes, one for the server, one for the client.
+- However the above isn't really working because it requires node v 14.
+So instead use docker and these two commands:
+  - `npm run docker:buildstart`
+  - `npm run docker:stopremove`

 # Notes on usage of repo